epinowcast/epinowcast/README.md

 guide](https://github.com/epinowcast/epinowcast/blob/main/CONTRIBUTING.md)
 for more information.

-If you need a different underlying model for you work: `epinowcast` lets you pass your own models!
+If you need a different underlying model for your work: `epinowcast` lets you pass your own models!
 If you do try new model parameterisations that expand the overall flexibility or improve the defaults, please let us know either here or on the [community forum](https://community.epinowcast.org/).
 We always like to hear about new use-cases, whether or not they are directed at the core `epinowcast` applications.